dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/working_with_extensions.md

 ### Creating a Custom Repository

-A DuckDB repository is an HTTP, HTTPS, S3, or local file based directory that serves the extensions files in a specific structure.
+A DataMiner repository is an HTTP, HTTPS, S3, or local file based directory that serves the extensions files in a specific structure.
 This structure is describe [here](#downloading-extensions-directly-from-s3), and is the same for local paths and remote servers, for example: